 Criminal Background Check

-A criminal history background check is required for all students in the Practical Nurse program.
-A positive background check may prohibit the student from being admitted to, and progressing in, the program and from becoming licensed to work in the field.
+A criminal history background check is required for all students in the Surgical Technology program.
+A positive background check may prohibit the student from being admitted to, and progressing in, the program and from becoming certified to work in the field.
 Criminal background checks may be conducted annually or at the discretion of clinical affiliates.

-If a charge, arrest, and/or conviction occurs while a student is enrolled in the Practical Nurse program, it is the student’s responsibility to inform the Department Chair.
+If a charge, arrest, and/or conviction occurs while enrolled in the Surgical Technology program, it is the student’s responsibility to inform the Department Chair.
 This notification must be in writing and must occur within two business days after the event occurs.
 The required notification must include a description of the circumstances surrounding the charge, arrest, and/or conviction.
 Subsequent to this notification, the student should make an appointment with the Department Chair to discuss options.
-Failure to notify the Department Chair of a charge, arrest, and/or conviction may result in the student being removed from the Practical Nurse program.
+Failure to notify the Department Chair of a charge, arrest, and/or conviction may result in the student being removed from the Surgical Technology program.

-Upon readmission, reinstatement, or returning from a Leave of Absence, students must undergo a criminal background check.
-A positive background check may prohibit the student from returning to the Practical Nurse program and from becoming licensed to work in the field.
+Upon readmission, reinstatement, or returning from a Leave of Absence, a student must undergo a criminal background check.
+A positive background check may prohibit the student from returning to the Surgical Technology program and from becoming certified to work in the field.
 Any fees involved with the repeat background check will be the responsibility of the student.